 Patricia “Tricia” Fecile-Moreland is a Partner with Marks, O’Neill, O’Brien, Doherty & Kelly’s Philadelphia office.
 Tricia is admitted to practice in Pennsylvania and New Jersey.
 She is also admitted to practice in Eastern and Middle Districts of Pennsylvania, the U.S. Court of Appeals for the Third Circuit Court and the United States Supreme Court.
-Tricia is a member of Pennsylvania Bar Association and the Professional Liability Underwriters Society.
+Tricia is a member of the Pennsylvania Bar Association and the Professional Liability Underwriters Society.

 Tricia graduated from Loyola College in Maryland in 1993, with a Bachelor of Arts in Psychology.
 Immediately after college, she served in the Jesuit Volunteer Corp, working in a shelter for battered women and children outside of Portland, Oregon.
 After she returned to the East Coast, Tricia continued working with at-risk populations as a caseworker in the Choice Program, which focused on adolescents in Baltimore, Maryland.
 Tricia attended Temple Law School, graduating in 1999.
 During law school, Tricia was a member of the Temple Law Review and served as Articles Editor during her third year.